GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-03_structures_vectors.md

 ```

 ## Displaying and accessing the content of a vector
-In order access the value(s) of a vector, you have to supply the
+In order to access the value(s) of a vector, you have to supply the
-position of the element in the vector within square brackets.
+position of the element within the vector in square brackets.
 Please note that
 indexing starts with 1:

 ```r